ASTROLOGY AND MICHEL GAUQUELIN

 Conclusion: A Star-Written Temperament

 Written in the Stars does not claim that our fates are fixed or that every astrological tradition is correct.
-Rather, it proposes that certain aspects of traditional astrology—namely, the role of planets in angular positions at birth—may reflect meaningful, measurable correlations with temperament and achievement.
+Instead, it proposes that certain aspects of traditional astrology, specifically the role of certain planets in angular positions at birth, may reflect meaningful and measurable correlations with temperament and achievement.

 Whether these correlations reflect causation, synchronicity, or some unknown third factor remains an open question.
 What is clear is that Gauquelin’s work cannot be easily dismissed.
 It stands as a rare bridge between the scientific and symbolic, between reason and resonance.